Gieneq/Audio-Spectrum-Display/README.md

 19 bands (21 height) audio spectrum display built around ESP32 chip.
 It process audio signal from 3.5 mm socket or microphone using FFT and drives matrix according to resulting magnitudes - each column of display represent specific frequency content in signal.
 The higher the amplitude of specific frequency, the higher magnitude.

 Project is finished and working, but there are some improvents to be done.
+[Subscribe me on YouTbe](https://www.youtube.com/channel/UCZFgL5xrtGkf4WiEQYAMehw/videos) to be up to date with further updates.

 ## Content 📦